nhsbsa/nhsbsa-digital-playbook/src/design/service-designer/about-role.md

 - contribute to, and write UCD Logs detailing decisions to change a service
 - take part in service reviews and have an understanding of how other disciplines such as Technical Architecture, Product Ownership and Delivery management interact with a service to deliver it to standard, addressing both business and user need, policy, process and efficiencies
 - be an engaged and active member within the NHSBSA design community
+- to collaborate with the CX team on customer journey maps
+- to make sure customer journey maps reflect research findings that underpin user journey steps, actions, goals, pains and functions within the business
+- to identify potential improvements that align with user and business needs

 ### Expectations of Junior Designers